Finding Legal Help

 - use the library's copier and scanner.

-- Patrons must maintain a six foot distance from staff and other patrons.
+- Patrons should practice physical distancing from staff and other patrons.

 Library staff continue to provide help by phone and email.